10 Cold Calling Mistakes Sales Reps Make and How to Fix Them

 10. Skipping the Follow-Up

-One of the most common mistakes SDRs make is failing to follow up.
+This is the most quantifiably costly mistake in the list.
+80% of sales require at least 5 follow-up calls, yet 44% of reps give up after just one attempt.
 A single cold call is rarely enough to close a deal, and skipping the next step can cause valuable leads to slip through the cracks.
 Whether it’s due to fear of rejection or lack of a system, missed follow-ups mean missed opportunities to build relationships, address objections, and keep the conversation moving forward.

 Why it matters: Prospects might not be ready on the first call, but with consistent, respectful follow-up, timing can shift in your favor.
 It also shows professionalism, builds trust, and keeps your solution top of mind.